What Is Stridor?

 Other rare genetic causes of stridor include:

 Vocal cord paralysis.
-Your doctor might call it vocal fold paralysis.
-That’s when your vocal cords can’t move.
+This is also called vocal fold paralysis.
+It means your vocal cords can’t move.
 Your baby might not be able to make normal sounds or breathe the right way.
 Besides stridor, you might notice:

 - A soft or weak cry